-Mom of T-Wolves Star Karl-Anthony Towns Dies From COVID-19
+Mom of T-wolves Star Karl-Anthony Towns Dies From COVID-19

 The Timberwolves made the announcement via the Towns family, which requested privacy.
 Karl Towns Sr., the father of the two-time All-Star player, was also hospitalized with the virus but has since recovered.

-A native of the Dominican Republic, Cruz-Towns was a fixture at Timberwolves games from the start of Karl-Anthony Towns' NBA career in 2015.
+A native of the Dominican Republic, Cruz-Towns was a fixture at Timberwolves games from the start of her son's NBA career.
+He was the first overall pick in the 2015 draft out of Kentucky.

 “Jackie was many things to many people — a wife, mother, daughter, grandmother, sister, aunt, and friend,” the statement from the Towns family said.
 “She was an incredible source of strength; a fiery, caring, and extremely loving person who touched everyone she met.
 Her passion was palpable, and her energy will never be replaced.”